Arisilin/Hydra-Lightning-Wandb-Template/README.md

 - [x] Build main training script
 - [x] Add WandbLogger to log loss and result images.
 - [x] Test and fix the bugs in model architecture and losses
-- [ ] TODO: Visualization code use for demonstrate origin vs reconstruction results.
+- [x] Visualization code use for demonstrate origin vs reconstruction results.
 - [x] Reorganize the logger and lightning checkpointing settings, added multirun support.

 # Usage